Things to Do in Julian, California (+ the Best Pie!)

 I’m talking about goats, people.
 If you love them as much as I do, you’ll want to book a goat yoga session at Blackledge Farms.
 Just be warned that you’ll be forever changed after your experience.
 That’s how great this is.

-- Pan for gold on a tour with the Eagle Mining Co. at the Eagle and High Peak Mine.
-As I’ve mentioned before, gold was what brought people to Julian in the first place during the 1800s.
+• Pan for gold on a tour with the Eagle Mining Co. at the Eagle and High Peak Mine.
+Gold was what brought people to Julian in the first place during the 1800s.

-- The nearby Julian Pioneer Cemetery is also worth a stop for its historical value and somewhat creepy pet section.
+• The nearby Julian Pioneer Cemetery is also worth a stop for its historical value to San Diego and its creepy pet section.

-- Camp at William Heise County Park.
-The park offers not only a number of trails here — you’ll have access to 11 miles of hiking on your visit — but the most popular campgrounds in the area.
+• Camp at William Heise County Park.
+The park offers not only a number of trails here — you’ll have access to 11 miles of hiking on your visit — but also the most popular campgrounds in the area.

 Don’t assume that because you’re from the Midwest — that’s me! — you’re good to go.
 There are periodic checks up the mountain to make sure you’re prepared.